Yemen, China, Cuba top Pompeo to-do list as time runs down | Federal News Network

-WASHINGTON (AP) — Secretary of State Mike Pompeo has announced that he will designate Yemen’s Iran-backed Houthi rebels as a “foreign terrorist organization” as time runs down on the Trump administration.
+WASHINGTON (AP) — Secretary of State Mike Pompeo on Sunday announced that he will designate Yemen’s Iran-backed Houthi rebels as a “foreign terrorist organization” as time runs down on the Trump administration.
 The designation will take effect on Jan.
 19, one day before president-elect Joe Biden takes office.

 Both moves will impose or re-impose sanctions on the targets and may complicate the incoming Biden administration’s diplomacy.
 On Saturday Pompeo angered China when he declared restrictions on U.S. diplomatic contacts with Taiwanese officials to be null and void.
 In addition, Pompeo plans before leaving office on Jan.
 20 to draw explicit links between Iran and al-Qaida and hit more Iranian entities with sanctions, the officials said.